-L'Oréal Paris Expert Colourist, Christopher Robin answers all your colour questions
+L'Oréal Paris Expert Colourist, Christophe Robin answers all your colour questions

 n°1 How to colour your hair at home?